-Many of us have wondered how some people can think faster, more logically and creatively, think out-of-the-box, think more clearly.
+Many of us have wondered how some people can think faster, more logically, and creatively, think out of the box, and think more clearly.
 Yes, we all saw some people do it and said, “Why can’t I think like that?”
 The answer is: “Yes, you can”.
 All we need to do is to ‘firstly think that we can’.

 I saw this many times in my experience in the human laboratory that I experienced in the “Empower Camp’ over 10 years ago where I got to observe human behaviours in a safe, free, unthreatened environment.
 We often experimented with these behaviours.

 If we said shall we go rafting?
 We got different responses.
 While some children would start jumping with excitement, many others would already be scared to death.